Registered Cossacks of the Russian Federation: History

-There reportedly are up to 10 million Cossacks in Russia, and the registered Cossack associations include around 740,000 people, of whom around 600,000 also carry out border and security tasks.
+There reportedly are up to 10 million Cossacks in Russia.
+The registered Cossack associations include around 740,000 people, of whom around 600,000 also carry out border and security tasks.
 However, in the 2010 Russian census, only about 67,000 people described themselves as Cossacks.

 Cossack units have also been raised for and existing Cossack units have been placed under the control of the National Guard of Russia.

 Registered Cossacks in military service

 Cossack units helped in the Russian operations in Abkhazia, South Ossetia, and Transnistria.

 2008 Russian invasion of Georgia

 Cossacks also took an active role in the 2008 Russian–Georgian war during which no one could explain what role the Cossacks played in the campaign, as Russian soldiers were distinguished between regular servicemen and Cossacks.